-During both 2022 and 2021, the Club purchased a table at the Gold Coast Mayoress Ball, of which Leschen Smaller is a Director of the Gold Coast Mayoress Charity Foundation.
+During 2022, the Club purchased a table at the Gold Coast Mayoress Ball, of which Leschen Smaller (former Director) was also a Director of the Gold Coast Mayoress Charity Foundation.

 Amounts were billed based on normal market rates for these types of services and were due and payable under normal payment terms.